-We also lease or own facilities in a number of other domestic locations and internationally in Canada, India, the United Kingdom and several other locations.
-We believe our facilities are adequate for our current and near-term needs, and that we will be able to locate additional facilities as needed.
+We also lease or own facilities in a number of smaller domestic locations and internationally in Canada, the United Kingdom, Singapore and several other locations.
+We believe our facilities are suitable and adequate for our current and near-term needs, and that we will be able to locate additional facilities as needed.
 See Note 10 to the financial statements in Item 8 of this report for more information about our lease commitments.